SirBofu/dsda-doom-mbf24/mbf24_spec.md

         - If the current complevel is less than MBF24, then `flags3` is ignored.

 - **A_JumpIfFlagsSet(state, flags, flags2, flags3)**
     - Jumps to a state if caller has the specified thing flags set.
+This command has been updated to support MBF24 flags.
     - Args:
         - `state (uint)`: State to jump to.
         - `flags (int)`: Standard actor flag(s) to check